 - the date a site notice is displayed

 - the date an advertisement appears in a local paper

 The notification and consultation periods are calculated from the date when we last notified or consulted.
-This means that after the notification letters are sent to residents the consultation period could be extended depending on the timing of the press advert and site notice (both, if needed, usually occur later than letters but we only allow 21 days from the date they appear).
-The consultation and notification periods are not calculated from the date when the application first appeared on our website.
+This means that after the notification letters are sent to residents the consultation period could be extended depending on the timing of the press advert and site notice.
+The date when the consultation period ends is shown on our website as the ‘Expiry Date’.

 comment on an application